Designing Your London Home for an Air Source Heat Pump: A Whole-House Retrofit Guide

 Navigating Permissions and Regulations

-Most detached or semi-detached houses can install a heat pump under Permitted Development Rights, but several conditions apply:
+Most detached or semi-detached houses can install a heat pump under Permitted Development Rights, but conditions apply:

-• The outdoor unit must not exceed 0.6 m³.
+• The outdoor unit must not exceed 0.6 m³

-• Noise output must meet MCS 020 standards.
+• Noise output must meet MCS 020 standards

-• Only one unit per dwelling.
+• Only one unit per dwelling

 Costs and Practical Considerations

-• Radiator or underfloor-heating upgrades
+• Radiator resizing or underfloor-heating upgrades

-• Insulation improvements
+• Insulation and airtightness improvements

-• Electrical-supply checks or rewiring
+• Electrical supply checks or upgrades

 Why Work with an Architect